jgcape/Green-Sea/README.md

 # Green-Sea
 A small Raiden style arcade game created using C# and Splashkit.
+This game uses the dotnet platform, which must be installed on your system to run the game.

 --Instructions--